Conflict of Interest & Conflict of Commitment Definitions

 Research Subrecipient is a party that receives a subaward or subcontract from the University under a University-sponsored project and is accountable to the University for the use of the funds provided by the subaward.

-Significant Financial Interest means any one of the following interests, held by you or a member of your family.
+Significant Financial Interest means any one of the following interests, held by you or a Family Member.
 All equity and compensation from an entity will be added together to determine if you meet the $5,000 threshold.

 - Any income from Intellectual Property rights, such as patents or copyrights